jermp/sshash/README.md

 	 [-s seed]
 		Seed for construction (default is 1).

-	 [-n max_num_kmers]
-		Build the dictionary from at most this number of k-mers.

 	 [-l l]
 		A (integer) constant that controls the space/time trade-off of the dictionary.
 A reasonable values lies between 2 and 12 (default is 6).